-Kidney biopsy.
-This involves taking a small sample of the kidney for testing which can confirm chronic or acute kidney disease.
+Kidney biopsy: A small sample of the kidney is taken and tested.
+This can confirm acute or chronic kidney disease.

-T3 and T4 tests for hyperthyroidism – Your veterinarian may also recommend testing your cat for hyperthyroidism as kidney disease and hyperthyroidism is also a disease of older cats and the symptoms can be similar and it is not uncommon for cats to have both hyperthyroidism as well as chronic kidney disease.
+T3 and T4 tests: The veterinarian may also recommend testing your cat for hyperthyroidism as kidney disease, and hyperthyroidism is also a disease of older cats, and the symptoms can be similar, and it is not uncommon for cats to have both hyperthyroidism as well as chronic kidney disease.
 Hyperthyroidism can mask the signs of chronic kidney disease because of increased blood flow to the kidneys.
 Treatment for hyperthyroidism is a balancing act if your cat has both hyperthyroidism and kidney disease.
-Most veterinarians will recommend putting your cat on thyroid medication such as Methimazole and Carbimazole instead of the standard radioactive iodine or surgery, which are both permanent.
-If your cat’s kidney disease becomes worse, the thyroid medication can be reduced or stopped.

 In some cases of acute renal damage, once the underlying cause has been treated, it may be possible to halt further damage to the kidneys.
 Sadly the mortality rate of cats with acute kidney failure remains high.
 So early intervention is a must.

-Treatment of acute renal failure depends on the staging and is aimed at addressing the underlying cause (if one is found), stabilising the cat and helping the body to remove toxins.
-Acute renal failure is commonly caused by ingestion of toxins and it is always a medical emergency and hospitalisation will be required.
+The goal of treatment for acute kidney disease is to address and treat the underlying cause and stabilise the cat.
+Acute renal failure is commonly caused by ingestion of toxins, and it is always a medical emergency and hospitalisation will be required.
 As well as treating the underlying cause, the following will be necessary:

 There is no cure for chronic renal disease except a kidney transplant (see below), the goal of treatment is to slow down the progression of the disease, decrease the burden on the kidneys and manage symptoms.

-Encourage water intake – Avoiding dehydration is always better than treating it (above).
+Avoiding dehydration is always better than treating it (above).
 Encourage your cat to drink water by feeding a wet diet, having multiple water bowls and different types in the home.
-Some cats like still water, others may prefer running water from a water fountain.
+Some cats like still water; others may prefer running water from a water fountain.
 If those don’t work, you could try flavouring the water by adding some of the water from a tuna can.

-Prescription diet: These diets should consist of good quality but reduced protein and phosphorous.
+These diets should consist of good quality but reduced protein and phosphorous.
 Cats need protein every day for growth, building muscles and repairing tissue.
-After the body uses the protein in the foods, a waste product called urea is made.
+After the body uses the protein in the foods, a waste product (urea) is produced.
 Cats with kidney disease are not able to get rid of this urea normally.
-Damaged kidneys may not be able to remove phosphorus from the blood.
-This causes the level of phosphorus to become too high.
+Damaged kidneys may not be able to remove phosphorus from the blood, which causes the level of phosphorus to become too high.
 A high blood phosphorus level may cause the cat to lose calcium from their bones.
 Popular kidney disease diets include Hills k/d and Royal Canin Veterinary Feline Renal.
 They come in both dry and canned form.
-Canned has the advantage of having a higher water count, in cats with chronic kidney disease, fluids are vital in helping the kidneys flush out toxins.
+Canned has the advantage of having a higher water count; in cats with chronic kidney disease, fluids are vital in helping the kidneys flush out toxins.

-Appetite stimulants may be necessary as it is very common for a cat with CRD to become reluctant to eat.
+It may be necessary as it is very common for a cat with CRD to become reluctant to eat due to nausea.
 There are more tips on how to get a cat to eat here.
-Weight loss is a common problem in cats with chronic kidney disease and the goal is to assist them in gaining weight to healthy levels.
+Weight loss is a common problem in cats with chronic kidney disease, and the goal is to assist them in gaining weight to healthy levels.

-High blood pressure (hypertension): As the kidneys are responsible for controlling blood pressure, cats with CRD are unable to do this properly and blood pressure can rise.
-This, in turn, causes further damage to the kidneys.
+As the kidneys are responsible for controlling blood pressure, cats with CRD are unable to do this properly, and blood pressure can rise, this, in turn, causes further damage to the kidneys.
 Medications can help to reduce blood pressure such as calcium channel blockers, beta blockers, ACE inhibitors, and diuretics.
-The calcium channel blocker amlodipine is most often prescribed.
 Medications won’t cure high blood pressure but will assist in controlling it.

 Administer medications as directed by your veterinarian.

-You will need to closely monitor your cat’s health.
+You will need to monitor your cat’s health closely.
 Watch for signs of increased thirst and urination, decreased appetite and weight loss.
 If you notice any changes at all, please see your veterinarian.

 I am not sure it is entirely possible to prevent chronic kidney disease, but there are steps we can take to reduce the chances or slow down progression.
 Cats are living longer than ever, and chronic kidney disease is a disease of older cats, so it stands to reason that we are seeing more of it now.
 There are ways to reduce your cat’s chances though.

 Gum disease is a known cause of chronic kidney failure in dogs.
 Bacteria from the gums can be easily transported via the blood supply to the kidneys where they can cause damage.
 Maintaining proper dental hygiene in cats will reduce his chances of developing gum disease.
 If you do notice redness or bad breath in your cat, see a veterinarian as soon as possible.
-Gingivitis is the precursor to gum disease and caught early enough, it can be treated.
+Gingivitis is the precursor to gum disease, and it is possible to treat if caught early.

 Feed a high-quality diet, preferably wet from kittenhood.

-All cats should have an annual veterinary check up with routine screening tests taken.
+All cats should have an annual veterinary checkup with routine screening tests taken.
 Cats older than 8 should have twice yearly examinations to pick up problems early.
-Work closely with your veterinarian, this is an extremely common disease in cats, and they have a huge amount of experience which will help you and your cat.
+Work closely with your veterinarian, this is a prevalent disease in cats, and they have a huge amount of experience which will help you and your cat.